-9. During the period covered by this Information, Defendant and its co-conspirators sold to automobile manufacturers located in various states in the United States substantial quantities of ignition coils shipped from outside the United States and from other states in a continuous and uninterrupted flow of interstate and foreign trade and commerce.
-In addition, substantial quantities of equipment and supplies necessary to the production and distribution of ignition coils sold by Defendant and its co-conspirators, as well as payments for ignition coils sold by Defendant and its co-conspirators, traveled in interstate and foreign trade and commerce.
-The business activities of Defendant and its co-conspirators in connection with the production and sale of ignition coils that were the subject of the charged conspiracy were within the flow of, and substantially affected, interstate and foreign trade and commerce.
+9. During the period covered by this Information, Defendant, including its affiliate Hitachi Automotive Systems Americas, Inc.; the former Hitachi Automotive Systems Group of Hitachi, Ltd., as it existed prior to July 1, 2009; the former Hitachi Unisia Automotive, Ltd.; and the former Tokico, Ltd., and its co-conspirators sold to automobile manufacturers located in various states in the United States substantial quantities of automotive parts shipped from outside the United States and from other states in a continuous and uninterrupted flow of interstate and foreign trade and commerce.
+In addition, substantial quantities of equipment and supplies necessary to the production and distribution of automotive parts sold by Defendant and its co-conspirators, as well as payments for automotive parts sold by Defendant and its co-conspirators, traveled in interstate and foreign trade and commerce.
+The business activities of Defendant and its co-conspirators in connection with the production and sale of automotive parts that were the subject of the charged conspiracy were within the flow of, and substantially affected, interstate and foreign trade and commerce.